 A diagnosis of genital herpes often comes as a shock.
 Adequate information about genital herpes and the implications for the future are an important part of the initial treatment.
 Talking to a specialist nurse counsellor may be helpful.
-Counselling offers a way of dealing with any concerns you may have.
-Counselling offers a way of dealing with your concerns (Herpes Helpline: phone 0508 11 12 13 tollfree from a landline or 09 433 6526 from a mobile).
+Counselling offers a way of dealing with any concerns you may have (Herpes Helpline: phone 0508 11 12 13 tollfree from a landline or 09 433 6526 from a mobile).